White Kimono Jacket, Block Printed with Artisan Patterns

 The kimono jacket is a casual over sized design made from up-cycled stitched kantha quilts with block printed patterns.

-We have only made 4 of this design.
+We have limited stock in this design.

 For reference model (emma) is a size 12 and wearing a size small in the pictures.
 It is designed to look slightly over sized.

 Full length sleeves that can be rolled up to reveal the beautiful stitched lining.